The latest sign of inflation? $5 items at Dollarama | CBC News

 "This will enable the corporation to maintain and enhance its broad product assortment and compelling value," the company said.

-The company, which has 1,421 stores across Canada, said that while the Omicron variant of the novel coronavirus hit its business hard over the busy holiday shopping season, on the whole the company fared comparatively well, with sales of $1.22 billion — up from $1.1 billion this time last year, and a quarterly profit of $220 million, up from $173 million a year ago.
+The company, which has 1,421 stores across Canada, said that while the Omicron variant of the novel coronavirus hit its business hard over the busy holiday shopping season, on the whole it fared comparatively well — with sales of $1.22 billion, up from $1.1 billion this time last year, and a quarterly profit of $220 million, up from $173 million a year ago.

 The company says its total volume of transactions rose by more than 10 per cent in the quarter, even as the average customer bill shrank by four per cent.
 That suggests customers were shopping more frequently but buying less with each store visit.

 The strong financial performance gave the chain the confidence to hike its dividend to shareholders by 10 per cent.
-Starting now, the company will pay out 5.53 cents per share.
-That's up from 5.03 cents per share previously.
+Starting now, it will pay out 5.53 cents per share, up from 5.03 cents per share previously.

 With files from The Canadian Press